RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 EOF
 ```

-Next, copy the module into the module directory.
+:boom: Next, copy the module into the module directory.
 ```
 mkdir -p $HOME/.ansible/plugins/modules
 cp new_module  $HOME/.ansible/plugins/modules/
 ```

-Now we'll create a playbook to test our module.
+:boom: Now we'll create a playbook to test our module.
 Create a file called test.yml in your local directory, as follows:
 ```
 cat << 'EOF' >test.yml
 - hosts: localhost